hikari-py/hikari/CONTRIBUTING.md

 This includes:
   - `install`
-    - Test installation
+    - Test installation.
   - `flake8`
-    - Linting
+    - Linting.
   - `mypy`
-    - Type checking
+    - Type checking.
   - `safety`
-    - Vulnerability checking
+    - Vulnerability checking.
   - `twemoji-mapping`
-    - Force test all discord emojis (will only run when a file regarding emojis has been changed)
+    - Force test all discord emojis (will only run when a file regarding emojis has been changed).
   - `pdoc3`
-    - Generate documentation
+    - Generate documentation.
   - `pages`
-    - Generate final documentation
+    - Generate final documentation.
   - `deploy`
-    - Deployment to pypi (will only run on `staging` and `master`)
+    - Deployment to pypi (will only run on `staging` and `master`).

 All jobs will need to succeed before anything gets merged.